-- A1 the intellectual vitality of archaeology, its theoretical basis, current debates over approaches to interpretation, and archaeology's relationship to other disciplines; - A2 the historical, cultural, and political context of archaeology and anthropology, their wider relevance in the contemporary world and the legal and ethical considerations involved in their practice; - A3 archaeological project management; - A4 the variety of research methods applicable archaeology and their major respective benefits and limitations; - A5 the concepts and application of practical methods used in collecting, analysing, and interpreting archaeological data; - A6 one or more distinct classes of archaeological material; - A7 principles of environmental investigation in archaeology; - A8 the broader context of archaeological research, practice and interpretation practice (e.g. social, cultural, historical, political, ethical, sustainability) and its wider relevance in the contemporary world; - A9 the causes of variation in the reliability of different classes of evidence from archaeological contexts (such as: taphonomy; cultural and non-cultural transformations; depositional processes; and recovery procedures);
+- A1 the intellectual vitality of archaeology, its theoretical basis, current debates over approaches to interpretation, and archaeology's relationship to other disciplines; - A2 the scientific study of archaeological objects and materials: - A3 archaeological project management: - A4 the variety of research methods applicable archaeology and their major respective benefits and limitations; - A5 the concepts and application of practical methods used in collecting, analysing, and interpreting archaeological data; - A6 one or more distinct classes of archaeological material; - A7 principles of environmental investigation in archaeology; - A8 the broader context of archaeological research, practice and interpretation practice (e.g. social, cultural, historical, political, ethical, sustainability) and its wider relevance in the contemporary world - A9 the causes of variation in the reliability of different classes of evidence from archaeological contexts (such as: taphonomy; cultural and non-cultural transformations; depositional processes; and recovery procedures); - A10 the importance of the ethical recovery of primary data through practical experience; - A11 methodologies for quantifying, analysing, and interpreting primary data.

-Learning and teaching strategies and methods (referring to numbered
+Learning and teaching strategies and methods (referring to numbered Intended Learning Outcomes):